FluentData/training-r-intro-pkg/docs/3-Subsetting-Sorting-and-Combining/readme.md

 ## Subsetting

-If we want to work with a particular subset of a data frame, we need to know how to select particular records.
+If we want to work with a particular subset of a data frame, we need to know how to select those records.
 We will cover how to subset using numeric indexing, logical conditions, and the `filter()` function.

 ## Indexing